 Self-Declaration Form (please complete this form if you have an existing criminal record only)

 - Please remember you will need two forms of government-issued identification, one of which must include your photo.
 See Photo Identification Standards for further acceptable identification.

 - Provide any other names (maiden name, legal name change, etc.)

 - You must be a resident of Sault Ste.
 Marie or Prince Township to have your records check completed - proof of residency may be required.

 - All record checks will be processed on a first-come, first-served basis.
 Currently our turn-around-time is approximately three (3) business days.

-Please note applications submitted during August-October may take approximately one week to process as this is one of our busiest seasons for record check requests.
+Please note applications submitted during August-October may take longer to process as this is one of our busiest seasons for record check requests.

 Please review the Frequently Asked Questions section at the bottom of this page for more information.